rackerlabs/support-how-to/content/cloud-sites/multi-factor-authentication-from-the-myrackspace-control-panel.md

 **To configure account-wide settings for multi-factor authentication**

-1. Log in to the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com/ "Cloud Control Panel").
+1. Log in to the [MyRackspace Control Panel](https://my.rackspace.com/ "MyRackspace Control Panel").

 2. Click **Account** and then, select **User List** from the menu.